 The coronavirus can infect us all but not everyone suffers from its impact to the same extent.
-The crisis we are currently experiencing is exacerbating social, economic and political inequalities.
+The crisis we are currently experiencing is exacerbating social, economic and other inequalities.

 4) Housing Money (Wohngeld)

 7) Studierendenwerk grants (depleted)

 a) will be paid further

 The Federal Ministry of Education and Research promised that BaföG recipients would not suffer any disadvantages due to the coronavirus.
 Firstly, this means that BaföG will continue to be paid regardless of how many and in which format the lectures take place, including in the emergency mode as announced on March 20 2021.

 Extended standart period of study and funding for summer 2020, winter 2020/21 summer 2021 and winter 2021/2022

 If you were/are enrolled in the summer semester 2020 or the following semester until winter semester 2021/2022 and have not yet exceeded the standard period of study, your maximum funding period will be increased by one semester for each case.
 This applys to all students in Berlin but also in other federal states like f.e.
 Brandenburg.
 That means you don´t have to extend your Bafög with an individual justification but just apply with the usual BAföG (follow-up) application.

 How to apply for the BAföG extension with individual justification (not necessary in most of the cases!)